-- Incoming calls to the enterprise site from the PSTN were routed to the DDI numbers assigned by Tele2.
-Incoming PSTN calls were made to H.323, SIP and analogue telephones at the enterprise. - Outgoing calls from the enterprise site were completed via Tele2 to PSTN destinations. - Outgoing calls from the enterprise to the PSTN were made from H.323, SIP and analogue telephones. - Calls using G.711A and G.711mu codec's. - Fax calls to/from a group 3 fax machine to a PSTN connected fax machine using T.38 - DTMF transmission using RFC 2833 with successful Vector navigation for inbound and outbound calls. - User features such as hold and resume, transfer, conference, call forwarding, etc. - Caller ID Presentation and Caller ID Restriction. - Direct IP-to-IP media (also known as "shuffling") with SIP and H.323 telephones, and the Avaya Desktop Video Device (Avaya DVD) running Flare Experience. - Call coverage and call forwarding for endpoints at the enterprise site.
+- Incoming calls to the enterprise site from the PSTN were routed to the DDI numbers assigned by Gamma.
+Incoming PSTN calls were made to H.323, SIP and Analogue telephones at the enterprise. - Outgoing calls from the enterprise site were completed via Gamma to PSTN destinations. - Outgoing calls from the enterprise to the PSTN were made from H.323, SIP and Analogue telephones. - Calls using G.729A and G.711A codec's. - Fax calls to/from a group 3 fax machine to a PSTN connected fax machine using G.711 (configuration not described as T.38 is the only Avaya supported method of fax transmission). - DTMF transmission using RFC 2833 with successful Vector navigation for inbound and outbound calls. - User features such as hold and resume, transfer, conference, call forwarding, etc.

+- Caller ID Presentation and Caller ID Restriction. - Direct IP-to-IP media (also known as "shuffling") with SIP and H.323 telephones, and the Avaya Desktop Video Device (Avaya DVD) running Flare Experience. - Call coverage and call forwarding for endpoints at the enterprise site.